 - Lower numbers of employees in international offices sign up for the training

 - Poor pass rates for employees in global locations who take post-training tests and exams

 - Fewer people in the international offices signing up for further or additional training

-- Training evaluations which demonstrate a poor reception of training, materials and the like
+- Training evaluations that demonstrate a poor reception of training, materials and the like

 Pay Attention to the Language